gabldotink/sharkive.old/readme.md

 ## dependencies

-`sharkive` doesn't require any external applications to run, but without some core programs you can't do very much.
+`sharkive` doesn't require any programs except `bash` to run, but without some core applications you can't do very much.
 Some features are needed for more specific functions.